Learning Resources Center

 Cartwright Learning Resources Center Service Areas

 Offers concentrated subject tutoring for classes in a variety of subjects.
-A tutor is assigned to one class section and works with the instructor and students during class as well as during tutoring sessions in the Cartwright Learning Resources Center and the Gateway Center.
-The Gateway Program centers around these subject areas:
+A tutor is assigned to one class section and works with the instructor and students during class as well as during tutoring sessions in the Cartwright Learning Resources Center and the Gateway to Success Center.
+Academic sources supported by the Gateway to Success center include English, Math and ESL as well as Astronomy, Biomedical Sciences, Chemistry, Computer Science,Economics, Film Studies, Global Studies, History, Philosophy, and Psychology.

 - Computer-Assisted Instructional (CAI) Labs: Supports in-class use of instructional technology.
 By reservation only.